debampl/PermXCT/XCT_preProcess/readme.txt

-This the initial set of code used to segment and classify the fiber class, volume fraction.
-Finally it porvies the set of folder with detalis of each individual block of the domain.
+This is the initial set of code used to segment and classify the fiber class, and volume fraction.
+Finally, it provides a set of folders with details of each individual block of the domain.

+The link to the XCT data file is here.